 Calendar items background color

-In Outlook 2007 and Outlook 2010, by default the background color of an item in the calendar will be the color of the last category that got assigned to the item.
+The background color of an item in the calendar is determined by the color of the last category that got assigned to the item.

-In case no category or label is assigned in the above mentioned versions of Outlook, you can use Automatic Formatting.
+In case no Category or Label is assigned in the above mentioned versions of Outlook, you can use Conditional Formatting or Automatic Formatting.

 Date Navigator/Side Calendar